-Studio Cast, 1972 (Columbia/no CD) (1 / 5) This recording was only briefly in print, and it’s hard to find nowadays.
-Jim Nabors, famous as the star of the 1960s TV sitcom Gomer Pyle, USMC, possessed a legit baritone voice that gave him some additional career mileage.
-But his sound is affected and ponderous to the point of camp — certainly not the effect that a good Cervantes/Don Quixote is supposed to make.
-The Aldonza here is superstar opera diva Marilyn Horne in a frustrating performance; her magnificent mezzo is right for the role, but she sings “It’s All the Same” and other songs so squarely that they make little impression.
-(This is surprising, as Horne has done very well with musical theater material on other occasions; perhaps she was under-rehearsed.)
+Studio Cast, 1972 (Columbia/no CD) (2 / 5) This recording was only briefly in print, and it’s hard to find nowadays.
+Jim Nabors, famous as the star of the 1960s TV sitcom Gomer Pyle, USMC, possessed a legit baritone voice that gave him some additional career mileage, but his sound here is affected and unnaturally covered to the point of camp — certainly not the impression that a good Cervantes/Don Quixote is supposed to make.
+Singing the role of Aldonza is superstar opera diva Marilyn Horne in a frustrating performance; her magnificent mezzo is right for the role, but she sings “It’s All the Same” and other songs so squarely and with such low energy that they make little impression.
+That’s surprising, as Horne was famed as an excellent singing actress in opera, and she did very well with musical theater material on other occasions.
+(Perhaps she was under-rehearsed for this endeavor.)
 By far the best of the three principals is Jack Gilford, a wonderfully endearing Sancho.
-The supporting cast — Madeline Kahn as Antonia, Ron Hussman as the Innkeeper, and the great opera tenor Richard Tucker as the Padre — is uniformly excellent and the original orchestrations are wisely used, but the unsatisfying performances of Horne and especially Nabors make this album little more than a curiosity. — M.P.
+The supporting cast — Madeline Kahn as Antonia, Ron Hussman as the Innkeeper, and the great opera tenor Richard Tucker as the Padre — is uniformly excellent, and the original orchestrations are wisely used, but the unsatisfying performances of Horne and especially Nabors make this album little more than a curiosity. — M.P.

-Broadway Cast, 2002 (RCA) 0 stars; not recommended.
-To say that Brian Stokes Mitchell does not have the range for Cervantes/Don Quixote in Man of La Mancha is to put it mildly.
-Mitchell possesses an impressive baritone, but his singing style is ill-suited to this dual role; he annoyingly slides off of notes like a pop/jazz singer throughout this recording, and his grandstanding rendition of a foolishly extended version of “The Impossible Dream” is off-putting.
-Even less successful is his delivery of the dialogue that’s included here.
-When playing Cervantes, Mitchell sounds like a genial TV-sitcom actor; when he morphs into the Quixote characterization, he assumes a laughably ponderous tone.
-Also miscast are most of this production’s co-stars and supporting players.
+Broadway Cast, 2002 (RCA) (1 / 5) Brian Stokes Mitchell’s performance as Coalhouse Walker in Ragtime was a triumph, but even judging solely on the basis of this recording, the role of Cervantes/Don Quixote in Man of La Mancha is not in his wheelhouse.
+While Mitchell possesses an impressive baritone, his singing style is ill-suited to this assignment; he slides off of some notes like a pop/jazz vocalist, and his grandstanding rendition of a pointlessly extended version of “The Impossible Dream” is off-putting.
+Equally disconcerting is his delivery of the dialogue that’s included here.
+When playing Cervantes, Mitchell sounds like a genial TV-sitcom actor, and when he morphs into the Quixote characterization, he assumes an oddly ponderous tone.
+Most of this production’s co-stars and supporting players are also miscast.
 As Aldonza, Mary Elizabeth Mastrantonio displays a beautiful soprano voice when she doesn’t have to push (as in the moving “What Does He Want of Me?”), but there are some harrowing moments when she switches vocal registers to negotiate the more-challenging sections of the score (as in the final measures of “It’s All the Same”).
-And her delivery of dialogue is just as giggle-inducing as Mitchell’s, although for a different reason: This Aldonza sounds as if she comes from Brooklyn.
-Ernie Sabella as Sancho Panza has so much trouble with breath support that he chops up phrases willy-nilly.
-On the other hand, Mark Jacoby has the vocal goods for the role of the Padre, and Don Mayo sounds fine as the Innkeeper.
-It’s ironic that one of the best singers in the show, Stephen Bogardus, has very little to sing as Sanson Carrasco.
-One final reason not to bother with this recording: It doesn’t include the show’s exciting overture! — M.P.
+And her delivery of dialogue is just as stylistically inappropriate as Mitchell’s, although for a different reason: This Aldonza sounds as if she came from Brooklyn.
+Ernie Sabella, vocally over-parted as Sancho Panza, has so much trouble with breath support that he chops up phrases willy-nilly.
+On the other hand, Mark Jacoby certainly has the goods for the role of the Padre, and Don Mayo sounds fine as the Innkeeper.
+It’s ironic that one of the best singers in the cast, Stephen Bogardus, has very little to sing as Sanson Carrasco.
+Aside from everything else, one final reason to dismiss this recording is that it doesn’t include the show’s stirring overture. — M.P.